-Like every year, our aim is to bring together a wide range of alternative technologies and programming languages and the wonderful crazy people who use them to solve real-world problems in software industry.
-We aim to promote “right tools for the job", as opposed to automatically choosing the tools at hand.
+We bring together a wide range of alternative technologies and programming languages and the wonderful crazy people who use them to solve real-world problems in software industry.
+We promote “the right tools for the job", as opposed to automatically choosing the tools at hand.
 And by ‘tools’ we mean technologies, languages, libraries, databases, operating systems, hardware platforms, or more generally techniques, styles or paradigms.

 To receive news and notifications on tickets, talks and tutorials, register on the mailing list: